Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Finales Only"				"0"

 			// Check if Mutant Tanks are idle every time this many seconds passes and kill them if idle.
+			// Note: This does not work for Mutant Special Infected because they do not go idle.
 			// Note: It is recommended to use this in finale stage configs only since idle Tanks can prevent finales from ending.
 			// Note: On non-finale maps, Tanks are only idle until survivors finally encounter them, but Tanks with no behavior can spawn on any map.
 			// Note: Do not change this setting if you are unsure of how it works.